brianglass/anastasis/files/sun8m.md

 \[Crossing the water as on dry land and fleeing the harsh misery of Egypt, the Israelite cried aloud, To our Redeemer and our God now let us sing!\]

-HellÂ’s gates of pain have been removed, its gatekeepers quailed in fear when they saw in the lowest depths the One who on high is beyond the nature of all things.
+Hell’s gates of pain have been removed, its gatekeepers quailed in fear when they saw in the lowest depths the One who on high is beyond the nature of all things.

-The ranks of Angels were amazed when they saw seated on the FatherÂ’s throne humanityÂ’s fallen nature that had been held fast in the lowest depths.
+The ranks of Angels were amazed when they saw seated on the Father’s throne humanity’s fallen nature that had been held fast in the lowest depths.

 ****